TROTWOOD, Ohio (WDTN) – The Mayor of Trotwood gave her State of the City address Monday, three weeks after tornadoes ripped through the community.

 “I would just hope that we would move forward expeditiously because all of the individuals here pretty much said that they are in the position to assist Trotwood as much as they possibly can,” said Sonja Cherry, whose home was damaged in the tornado.

 The city is also ramping up efforts to get new housing developed on the old Salem Mall site, Mayor McDonald said, which officials envision as a mixed-use area of homes and businesses.
-The city is working to reach out to developers across the nation, according to officials.Grab the FREE WDTN News App for iPhone or Android.
-Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen. iPhone or Android.
+The city is working to reach out to developers across the nation, according to officials.Grab the FREE WDTN News App from the Apple Store or Google play.
+Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.
+Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.